Wally Widholm, the Best Twilight Backstop of All-Time

 Hamilton Standard Propellers and Wally Widholm (standing, fifth from left), 1952.

 His performance spurred the Props to a second place finish in the 1952 Hartford Industrial Baseball League (known as the Dusty League for short).
-Then the Props won four pennants in 1953: the Dusty League, the Connecticut State Semi-Pro, the Connecticut Industrial, and the Bi-State (Connecticut and Rhode Island) championships.
-Hamilton Standard also established a basketball team, and Widholm guided them to yet another Dusty League title that winter.
+Then Hamilton won four pennants in 1953: the Dusty League, the Connecticut State Semi-Pro, the Connecticut Industrial, and the Bi-State (Connecticut and Rhode Island) championships.
+Widholm was named captain of the baseball team and that winter, he also guided the Props to a Dusty League basketball title.

 Hamilton Standard Propellers and Wally Widholm (standing, fourth from left), 1953.

-Widholm soon assumed the captain role for Hamilton Standard.
-He was highly regarded and heavily scouted as a top catching prospect in New England.
-Because of this, he was sought after by local amateur and semi-pro clubs.
-The Puritan Maids of the Hartford Twilight League recruited Widholm, with whom he earned an All-Star selection.
-He also made appearances for the Portland Brownstones of the Middlesex County Baseball League.
+Widholm was highly regarded and heavily scouted as one of New England’s top catching prospects, making him a sought-after player for local amateur and semi-pro clubs.
+He was recruited by the Puritan Maids of the Hartford Twilight League, where he earned an All-Star selection, and also made appearances for the Portland Brownstones of the Middlesex County Baseball League.

 Hamilton Standard Baseball, 1953.